How to Construct a New Patio Deck

-Cover your patio with classic hardwood or elegant stone tile flooring in just minutes.
+Lay a new patio floor using classic hardwood or natural stone patio tiles in just minutes.

 Just imagine your bland concrete patio covered instead with a classic hardwood patio deck or elegant stone tile flooring.

 Well, with HandyDeck interlocking patio tiles, you can turn dreams into reality in just an hour or so.
 And it's as simple as taking the tiles out of the box and clipping them into place over your existing patio surface.